Pengu1Nus/Natours/README.md

 - Popups and buttons made with pure SCSS, without using JavaScript 🎨
 - Responsive design for optimal viewing on all devices 📱💻🖥️
 - BEM methodology: Block, Element, Modifier (BEM) methodology is used for organizing and naming CSS classes, making the code more readable and maintainable. 🅱️
+- Used 7-1 SASS architecture - a pattern for organizing SASS files into 7 different directories and 1 main file, allowing for better modularity and maintainability of the code 📑

 ## 🛠️ Technologies Used